Citasion/web-translations/en-US/docs/account.md

 Yes.
 You can enable password login for the same account.
 To do so, you need to follow the steps below:

-* navigate to and log into Citasion via your regular browser
+* navigate to and log into BibNext via your regular browser

 * click **Account** on the left navigation bar